JayO-1/system-design-101/README.md

 In an RPC, a client causes a procedure to execute on a different address space, usually a remote server.
 The procedure is coded as if it were a local procedure call, abstracting away the details of how to communicate with the server from the client program.
 Remote calls are usually slower and less reliable than local calls so it is helpful to distinguish RPC calls from local calls.
 Popular RPC frameworks include [Protobuf](https://developers.google.com/protocol-buffers/), [Thrift](https://thrift.apache.org/), and [Avro](https://avro.apache.org/docs/current/).

+The key innovation behind the most well-known RPC implementation (gRPC - from Google!)  is the use of protocol buffers.
+Protocol buffers are an efficient data serialisation framework that makes communication very fast and reduces load on the network by reducing payload size.
+RPCs are typically used for service-to-service communication, however, there is a form of RPC (gRPC Web) that can be used by web clients.

 RPC is a request-response protocol:

 * **Client program** - Calls the client stub procedure.
 The parameters are pushed onto the stack like a local procedure call.